 Desert and landscapes: This period is the best time to visit the Namib Desert with its green grasses, open and clear skies with some beautiful cloud formations.

-Photography: This is an excellent time in the desert for landscapes, beautiful colours as well as ethnic people.
+Photography: This is an excellent time in the desert for the Namibia landscapes, beautiful colours as well as ethnic people.

 Wildlife and game viewing: Water levels are dropping and animals start congregating at waterholes for their daily drink.
 Still quite a lot of vegetation so animals are a quite spread out.
-A good time for game viewing.
+These are good months for game viewing in Namibia.